trueheart78/trueheart78.com/books.md

 > list of books that I would like to get to, even if that is just skimming
 > - Me

-*Last updated on August 29th, 2016*
+*Last updated on September 1st, 2016*

 [Currently Reading][currently-reading] |